accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Open "Preview with screen reader", the contents of the file are displayed as they will be rendered, with the element(s) used preceding each content.
-2. Locate text that may be presented as an image in the original document.
+2. Locate all text that may be presented as an image in the original document.
-3. Check in PAC that this text is actually presented in image form (FIGURE element).
+3. Check in PAC that each text is actually presented in image form (FIGURE element).
 3. Check that the image is accompanied by an anchor (LINK element) enabling an alternative text version to be consulted.
 4. If this is not the case, check that the image is accompanied by a link (LINK element) enabling you to consult an alternative text version of the document in which the image of text is replaced.
 5. If this is the case, the criterion is validated.